PyCFTBoot: A flexible interface for the conformal bootstrap: Some examples

 Non-trivial features also appear in OPE coefficient bounds.
 As explained in (\ref{opemax}), \texttt{PyCFTBoot} has a method for dealing with this part of the CFT data as well.
 Using the same setup as before,

 Here, we have chosen to maximize the coefficient of a spin-2 operator evaluated $\Delta_{\mathrm{unitary}} = 3$.
 In other words, this bounds $\lambda_T^2$, the coefficient of the stress-energy tensor.
-Unfortunately, the value above includes numerical artifacts along with the true OPE coefficient because of our need to reshuffle the \texttt{PolynomialVector}s.
+The returned value is careful to account for the positive prefactors $\chi_\ell(\Delta)$ but necessarily still depends on our normalization convention for confromal blocks.
 The best way to extract the physical information is to compare this to another OPE coefficient.
 Below, we do this at the (almost) free field theory point.

-Dividing one result by the other causes the extra factor to cancel out.
+Dividing one result by the other causes any extra factors to cancel out.
 Because we are dealing with the stress-energy tensor, we have enough information to find the central charge

 Checking that the one from \texttt{result1} is about $93\%$ of the one from \texttt{result2}, we have verified the results of \cite{eppssv12, eppssv14} which studied the central charge in the vicinity of the Ising point.